V1n1c1us/covid19-mobile/README.md

 ## :information_source: Credits

 <p>COVID-19 Brazil API - Notificação de casos de doença pelo coronavírus 2019 (COVID-19) no Brasil</p>
-<p>NEWS API - Is a simple and easy-to-use API that returns JSON metadata for headlines and articles live all over the web right now.
+<p>NEWS API - Is a simple and easy-to-use API that returns JSON metadata for headlines and articles live all over the web right now.</p>
 ---
 Made with ♥ by Vinícius Diehl de Franceschi :wave: [Get in touch!](https://www.linkedin.com/in/vin%C3%ADcius-diehl-de-franceschi-8557b3130/)